 If you haven’t bought a trolling motor yet, do some research on various models.
 Look online, ask about trolling motors at your favorite fishing store, or talk to your angler friends.
 There are a lot of good companies out there who make motors that are affordable and reliable, and you want to make sure that you buy the one that best suits your needs.

-Some popular trolling motors include the following:
+Some popular trolling motors for pontoon boats include the following:

 Additionally, if you already have a fish finder installed in your pontoon, check and see if that manufacturer makes trolling motors.
 Many companies make both, and they design them to optimally work together.
+So ideally you'll want the same brand pontoon fish finder and trolling motor.

 Choosing the Best Length for You